-Cash flows generated by NCM LLC's distributions to NCM, Inc. and the founding members will be impacted by the temporary closure of our network theaters and may be deferred through the quarter ending September 29, 2022 or longer due to the limitations instituted by the Credit Agreement Amendment and Credit Agreement Second Amendment.
-NCM LLC is required pursuant to the terms of the NCM LLC Operating Agreement to distribute its available cash, as defined in the operating agreement, unless prohibited by NCM LLC's Credit Agreement, quarterly to its members (Regal, Cinemark, AMC and NCM, Inc.).
-The available cash distribution to the members of NCM LLC for the combined three months ended June 25, 2020, three months ended September 24, 2020 and three months ended December 31, 2020 was calculated as approximately negative \$85.9 million, of which NCM, Inc.'s share is approximately negative \$41.2 million.
-Pursuant to the NCM LLC Operating Agreement and the Credit Agreement Amendment, there will be no available cash distributions made for the fourth quarter of 2020.
-These negative available cash distributions for 2020 are expected to be netted in accordance with the NCM LLC Operating Agreement against future positive available cash distributions after the Extended Covenant Waiver Holiday.
+Cash flows generated by NCM LLC's distributions to NCM, Inc. and the founding members will be impacted by the temporary closure of our network theaters and may be deferred through the quarter ending December 28, 2023 or longer due to the limitations instituted by the Credit Agreement Amendment, Credit Agreement Second Amendment and Credit Agreement Third Amendment.
+NCM LLC is required pursuant to the terms of the NCM LLC Operating Agreement to distribute its available cash, as defined in the operating agreement, unless prohibited by NCM LLC's Credit Agreement, quarterly to its members (Regal, Cinemark and NCM, Inc.).
+The available cash distribution to the members of NCM LLC for the combined three months ended April 1, 2021, three months ended July 1, 2021, three months ended September 30, 2021 and three months ended December 30, 2021 was calculated as approximately negative \$93.7 million, of which NCM, Inc.'s share is approximately negative \$45.2 million.
+Pursuant to the NCM LLC Operating Agreement and the Credit Agreement Amendment, there were no available cash distributions made for the fourth quarter of 2021.
+These negative available cash distributions for 2020 and 2021 are expected to be netted in accordance with the NCM LLC Operating Agreement against future positive available cash distributions after the Extended Covenant Waiver Holiday.

-NCM, Inc. expects to use its cash balances and cash received from future available cash distributions to fund payments associated with the TRA with the founding members and current and future dividends as declared by the Board of Directors, including a dividend declared on March 8, 2021 of \$0.05 per share (approximately \$3.9 million) on each share of the Company's common stock (not including outstanding restricted stock) to stockholders of record on March 22, 2021 to be paid on April 5, 2021.
-The Company will pay Cinemark, Regal and AMC \$0.2 million, \$0.4 million, and \$0.3 million, respectively, in the first quarter of 2021 as the final payments pursuant to the TRA for the 2019 tax year.
-The Company does not expect to make a TRA payment in 2021 for the 2020 tax year.
+NCM, Inc. expects to use its cash balances and cash received from future available cash distributions to fund payments associated with the TRA with the founding members and current and future dividends as declared by the Board of Directors, including a dividend declared on March 3, 2022 of \$0.05 per share (approximately \$4.0 million) on each share of the Company's common stock (not including outstanding restricted stock) to stockholders of record on March 17, 2022 to be paid on March 31, 2022.
+The Company does not expect to make a TRA payment in 2022 for the 2021 tax year.
 The Company will also consider opportunistically using cash received for partial repayments of NCM LLC's outstanding debt balance, while ensuring the Company's financial flexibility is maintained.
 Distributions from NCM LLC and NCM, Inc. cash balances should be sufficient to fund payments associated with the TRA with the founding members, income taxes and its regular dividend for the foreseeable future at the discretion of the Board of Directors.
-The Company intends to pay a regular quarterly dividend for the foreseeable future at the discretion of the Board of Directors consistent with the Company's intention to distribute substantially all its free cash flow to stockholders through its quarterly dividend.
+The Company intends to pay a regular quarterly dividend for the foreseeable future at the discretion of the Board of Directors.
+The Company's intention to distribute substantially all its free cash flow to stockholders through its quarterly dividend.
 The declaration, payment, timing and amount of any future dividends payable will be at the sole discretion of the Board of Directors who will take into account general economic and advertising market business conditions, the Company's financial condition, available cash, current and anticipated cash needs and any other factors that the Board of Directors considers relevant, which includes short-term and long-term impacts to the Company related to the COVID-19 Pandemic and restrictions under the NCM LLC Credit Agreement.